pendragons-code/LISBDIE/README.md

    LISBDIE version 2 revolves around using other methods such as spamming from the clipboard `ctrl v` and entering it repeatedly after. 💼

    LISBDIE version 3 makes use of the ability to type out words from a file.
 However, you may ask why is a clipboard version not made for this?
 The reason is that you can just copy the contents of the file and it would be easier??? (and yes, version 3 inherits the features of the previous versions!)

-   Update: as of 5th may 2022,I found time at 00:27 to add v1's features into v2.
-Hooray! 🤟

    Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟
    Next feature: I will add a feature where it will spam the contents of a txt file with configurations as well. 🏹